-- Online glossary: Before and during the building process, buyers can brush up on technical terms so that they can communicate effectively with builders.
+Online glossary: Before and during the building process, buyers can brush up on technical terms so that they can communicate effectively with builders.

 Live chat online: Buyers can talk with a representative online to ask questions and get help choosing the right home.

 Move-in ready homes: Perry Homes also has existing homes available for immediate occupancy.

 Partnership with Crestmore Mortgage: You can get pre-qualified and apply for a mortgage online at the company’s website.

-Perry Homes Company Profile
+Perry Homes Company Information